Can A Person Be Addicted to Anxiety Medication?

 Anxiety Medication and Benzos Are Addictive

 Every year, millions of people are prescribed benzodiazepines by doctors for a variety of mental disorders and ailments.
-People take drugs to help with anxiety, panic attacks, seizure disorder, and even muscle relaxation.
+People take drugs to help with anxiety, panic attacks, seizure disorders, and muscle relaxation.

-People who take the medication for a medical disorder may find that they enjoy the emotional feelings of relaxation and reduced inhibition.
-Because of these feelings, a person may start to abuse the drug to feel more of this sensation.
+People who take medication for a medical disorder may enjoy the feelings of relaxation and reduced inhibition.
+Because of these feelings, a person may abuse the drug to feel more of this sensation.

-Most people who take anxiety medication or benzos longer-term will develop a tolerance and eventually require more of the drug to get the wanted effect.
-For people with a substance use disorder, this may happen more quickly because they abuse the drug.
+Most people taking anxiety medication or benzos longer-term will develop a tolerance and eventually require more drugs to get the desired effect.
+This may happen more quickly for people with a substance use disorder because they abuse the drug.

 What Anxiety Medications Are Addictive?